Home Upskilling What makes a good mentor?

 Email

 The pace of change is accelerating.
-Startups are springing up everywhere, with the US leading the way, India taking the second spot and the UK in third place.
+New companies are springing up everywhere, with the US leading the way, China taking the second spot and the UK and India in third and fourth place.
 These fledgling companies have new and innovative ideas.
-They’re making waves in their industry.
 For a lot of founders, this will be the first time they’ve run a business.
 In some cases, it might be the first time they’ve built or led a team.
 They need help, and often this involves finding a mentor.

 What is a mentor and how do they differ from a coach?